Skip to main content

 Amounts due from Delta Dental may be paid to your professional corporation, partnership or association.
 However, you may not assign amounts due from Delta Dental to any other entity, such as an accounts receivable agency.
 Please make sure we have your correct Tax Identification Number (TIN) on file to facilitate correct payment.

-If you have more than one office
+If you have more than one dental office

 Every 12 months you may submit separate Delta Dental Premier® fee updates for each practice location, specialty and TIN.
 Simply submit a separate Confidential Fee Filing Form for each update.
 (Note: Fee filings are not used in Texas or by any states administered by Delta Dental of Pennsylvania.)